matrix-org/synapse/docs/modules/writing_a_module.md

 methods.
 The callback functions are passed to these methods as keyword arguments, with the callback name as the argument name and the function as its value.
 This is demonstrated in the example below.
 A `register_[...]_callbacks` method exists for each category.

+Callbacks for each category can be found by clicking the relevant links in the navigation panel on the left-hand side of this documentation.